nicolasfauchereau/model_isotope/README.md

 ---

-For all questions please contact me at:
+For all questions regarding the code itself or the installation of the required libraries, please contact Dr. Nicolas Fauchereau at:

-Nicolas.Fauchereau@gmail.com
++ Nicolas.Fauchereau@gmail.com
-or
-Nicolas.Fauchereau@niwa.co.nz
++ Nicolas.Fauchereau@niwa.co.nz

+For all questions regarding the model, data and methodology, please contact Dr. Andrew Lorrey at:

++ Andrew.Lorrey@niwa.co.nz